Skip to main content

 A mental health EHR can be instrumental when it comes to substance use case management, addiction treatment planning, crisis management, and coordinating care among multiple providers – which can prove to be a hefty challenge!

-In order to meet the demands of substance use treatment centers and addiction rehabilitation facilities, an EHR’s functionality must account for both the operational needs of the agency and unique functional needs for clients – be it for day treatment or inpatient-specific options.
+To meet the demands of substance use treatment centers and addiction rehabilitation facilities, an EHR’s functionality must account for both the operational needs of the agency and the unique needs of the clients – be it for day treatment or inpatient-specific options.
 Ideally, your EHR can also support integrated case management.

-In shared clinical decision-making, record management; treatment plans; medication management; and follow-up protocols need to be clearly communicated.
-Comprehensive note management capabilities in an EHR, for example, can keep assessment, progress, group, and team notes in one cohesive place.
-This capability helps to monitor a client’s progress and ensures that information, authorizations, and any sort of incident reporting or discharge planning attached to a client’s chart is easily accessible.
+In shared clinical decision-making, record management, treatment plans, medication management, and follow-up protocols must be communicated clearly.
+Comprehensive note management capabilities in an EHR, for example, can keep assessment, group, team, and progress notes in one cohesive place.
+This capability helps monitor clinical outcomes and ensures that information, authorizations, and any sort of incident reporting or discharge planning attached to a client’s chart are easily accessible.

 EHR Functionality for Substance Use Treatment

-Other EHR features that can help substance use organizations more efficiently & effectively treat patients and coordinate care include:
+Here are EHR features that can help substance use organizations more efficiently & effectively treat patients and coordinate care:

 // Lab Integration